 The coronavirus pandemic has a large impact on our lives and our societies — but what is the impact and consequences for labour markets and the collection of labour statistics?

-The impact on labour markets at a glance
+The impact on labour markets

 Decline in working hours